cnorm35/bridgetown-blog/src/_posts/create_qr_code_with_logo.md

 ```

-So we can make sure the image was created an attached, we can also disply on the
+So we can make sure the image was created an attached, we can display it on the
 details page.

 `<%= image_tag qr_code.original_image %>`